More at rubyonrails.org:

 DELETE /photos/:id photos#destroy image_path(:id)

-The :path_names option lets you override the automatically-generated new and edit segments in paths:
+The :path_names option lets you override the default new and edit segment in paths.
+For example:

-The actual action names aren't changed by this option.
-The two paths shown would still route to the new and edit actions.
+The route helpers and controller action names aren't changed by this option.
+The two paths shown would have new_photo_path and edit_photo_path helpers and still route to the new and edit actions.

 # rest of your routes